projectcalico/calico/reference/architecture/data-path.md

 those of customer B. Therefore Calico also programs iptables on each host, to specify the IP addresses (and optionally ports etc.) that each workload is allowed to send to or receive from.
-This programming is ‘bookended' in that the traffic between workloads X and Y will be firewalled by both X's host and Y's host - this helps to keep unwanted traffic off the data center's core network, and as a secondary defense in case it is possible for a rogue workload to compromise its local
+This programming is 'bookended' in that the traffic between workloads X and Y will be firewalled by both X's host and Y's host - this helps to keep unwanted traffic off the data center's core network, and as a secondary defense in case it is possible for a rogue workload to compromise its local